QianJin2013/build-nodejs-for-android/README.md

 - Build already done.
 The output are mainly stored at `~/usr/local/bin`(node) and `~/out`(cctest, openssl-cli...).
 - Built on latest source of nodejs *at that time*.
 Run `cd ~/node && git log -1 --oneline` to check source version.
 - The source of NodeJS is at `~/node`, you can use git there or `~/git-pull.sh`, `~/git-clean.sh`.
-- You can run `./build.sh` in the container to build yourself, it is fast for unchanged files because of ccache.
+- You can run `./build.sh` in the container to build yourself, it is fast for unchanged files because of CCACHE.
 - These docker images share common base image so the download size will be reduced from second image.
 - Quick start of docker:
     - The docker run `-it` means `--interactive --tty`.